sia-ai/.github/profile/README.md

 # Abstruct
-SIA is general purpose AI tool.
+SIA is a general purpose AI tool.